As the owner or occupier of land with a public right of way across it, you must keep the route visible and not obstruct or endanger users.

 - byways open to all traffic

-As the owner or occupier of land with a PROW across it, you must:
+As the owner or occupier of land with a public right of way across it, you must:

-Obstructing a PROW is a criminal offence.
-Highway authorities have the right to demand that any obstruction you cause be removed.
-If you don’t they can remove the obstruction and recover the costs from you.
+Obstructing a public right of way is a criminal offence.
+The highway authority has the right to demand you remove any obstruction you cause.
+If you don’t, the highway authority can remove the obstruction and recover the cost from you.

-- 1.5 metres for a field edge footpath, or 1 metre for any other footpath
+- 1.5 metres for a field edge footpath

-- 3 metres for a field edge bridleway, or 2 metres for any other bridleway
+- 3 metres for a field edge bridleway

 Waymarking and warning signs